Who Needs Tax Audit Defense? Qualifying & Taking Steps to Protect Yourself

 The IRS frequently audits small businesses, especially those that deal with large cash transactions or have complex deductions.
 In fact, self-employed individuals are audited at a rate five times higher than salaried employees.

-1. High Net Worth Individuals:
+2. High Net Worth Individuals:

 Those earning over $500,000 annually are at a significantly higher risk for an audit.
 The IRS tends to scrutinize high-income earners more closely, especially if they have substantial deductions or complex financial portfolios.

-1. Those with Significant Deductions
+3. Those with Significant Deductions

 Claiming large deductions, especially for charitable contributions or business expenses, can raise red flags with the IRS.
 If these deductions are disproportionate to your income, you may need a tax audit defense.

-1. Anyone with Past Tax Debt:
+4. Anyone with Past Tax Debt:

 If you’ve dealt with tax debt in the past, you might be under closer scrutiny by the IRS.
 Taxpayers who have utilized the IRS Fresh Start Program may also find themselves facing audits in future years as the IRS ensures compliance.
+If you’ve ever had IRS collections, a tax lien, an installment agreement, offer in Compromise, Amended returns, the IRS may re-check your filings to ensure ongoing compliance.

 Signs You Might Be at Risk for an IRS Audit